Ruary as Writer

 I now appear regularly at literary festivals and bookshop events.

-My previous book is Aberfeldy, The History of a Highland Community, published by Watermill Books, recently reprinted.
+My first book is Aberfeldy, The History of a Highland Community, published by Watermill Books, recently reprinted.
 It gives the full-length illustrated tale.
 I give talks to local groups about particular aspects of the book, especially topics such as the Highland Clearances in the area.

-I am currently working a sequel to Luc’s War, and a sequel to The Dragonfly Diaries.
+I'm currently working a sequel to Luc’s War, and a sequel to The Dragonfly Diaries.

 WHY DID I WRITE ABERFELDY THE HISTORY OF A HIGHLAND COMMUNITY?